Skip to content

 Working with video content is a highly loaded task that requires the server on which WCS is installed to meet certain requirements.

-The minimum server requirements are specified in the documentation, but to determine whether the hardware performance is sufficient for your project, you need to perform a series of load tests according to the conditions of your typical WCS use.
+The minimum server requirements are specified in the documentation, but you need to perform a series of load tests according to the conditions of your typical WCS use case to determine whether the hardware performance is sufficient for your project.

 • Virtual (VPS) or physical server

-• Video broadcast source (streaming video from OBS studio or ManyCam, broadcasting from your web or IP camera)
+• Video broadcast source (streaming video from OBS studio or other streaming software, broadcasting from your web or IP camera)

 • WCS server to emulate viewers of your content